the website of dither8

 1.18 Terrain

 The "Caves and Cliffs" update presents the first truly exciting terrain generator since the game went 1.0.
 These screenshots are cherry-picked to show off the mountains.
-There is also plenty of flat land that resembles 1.16.
+There is also plenty of flat land that resembles what came before.

 Changelog